Hassall Green railway station: History

 The station at Hassall Green was a later addition to the passenger service.
 Two intermediate stations on the line, and opened in 1893 but Hassall Green was only opened in 1905.
 The station marked the end point of a single track section from Lawton and towards Sandbach the line was double track.

+Decline and closure

 Increasing competition from bus services led to the station and line being closed for passenger services on 28 July 1930.
 Parcels traffic continued to be handled at the station until 1947 when the station closed completely.

 Freight traffic continued over the line until 1964 and the line was finally closed and lifted in 1971.

+Legacy

 The signalbox and crossing gates are preserved and have since been relocated to Hadlow Road railway station in Willaston, Wirral, formally part of the Hooton and West Kirby branch line.